Welcome to the Turks and Caicos

 Where Turks and Caicos Is Located

-The Turks and Caicos (TCI) is located between the Bahamas and the Dominican Republic.
-It’s a 90-minute flight from Miami and less than 4 hours from New York and Toronto.
+The Turks and Caicos Islands (TCI) are located between the Bahamas and the Dominican Republic.
+It’s a 90-minute flight from Miami and less than four hours from New York and Toronto.

 The Turks and Caicos geographically is part of the Lucayan Archipelago, which includes the TCI, the Bahamas, and the marine plateaus of the Mouchoir Bank, the Silver Bank, and the Navidad Bank.

-Domestic flights and passenger ferries connect the inhabited islands in the Turks and Caicos.
+Domestic flights and small passenger ferry boats connect the inhabited islands in the Turks and Caicos.

 Perfect Weather All-Year Round